acg-team/bpp-arpip/docs/arpip_ancestral_sequence_reconstruction_under_poisson_indel_proccess_features.md

     opt.seed={real}                                         Sets the seed value of the random number generator.

-    opt.likelihood={0|1}                                    1: The user wants to know what is the value of joint likelihood of tree and MAS under PIP
-                                                            0: Deactive this option.
+    opt.likelihood={0|1}                                    1: The user wants to know what is the value of joint likelihood of tree and MAS under PIP 0: Deactive this option.
                                                             By default it is 0.

     opt.pip_param_estimate={0|1}                            1: The user does not know what are the evolutionary parameter (i.e. lambda and mu) and wants program to compute them.
+                                                            0: otherwise.

-0: other way. opt.tree.scale={real}                                   Set the scale value to scale the branch lengths.
+    opt.tree.scale={real}                                   Set the scale value to scale the branch lengths.

     opt.tree.with_ans_node_names={0|1}                      1: The printed tree (orginal or reconstructed) will have the